 Now that you understand Swiss chard better, you can confidently incorporate it into your cooking.
 Whether you choose to steam, sauté, or add it to a stir-fry, Swiss chard is a versatile and nutritious vegetable that can elevate your meals.

-See also How to cook turkey chops on stove
+See also How long to cook hamburger in instant pot

 Removing Bitterness: Preparing Swiss Chard